lattice-based-cryptography/ring-lwe/README.md

 Implmentation of lattice-based encryption method ring-LWE in pure Rust.

+## Description

-**Description**: This provides the basic PKE (keygen, encryption, and decryption) operations for the ring learning-with-errors scheme.
+This provides the basic PKE (keygen, encryption, and decryption) operations for the ring learning-with-errors scheme.

+## Disclaimer

-**Disclaimer**: This is not secure.
+This is not secure.
 It is not written in constant-time nor resistant to other side-channel attacks.
 This is intended for educational use and not for real-world applications.

+## Build and test

-**Usage**: In the `src` directory,
+ In the `src` directory,

 `cargo build`